Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-52nYaN8imgo,48.86,58.54.md

 ### Transcript

-> wanted a new vehicle a lot of people requested a flying vehicle like a plane or like a drone well we didn't make
+> wanted a new vehicle a lot of people requested a flying vehicle like a plane or like a drone well we didn't make either of those but we did make a car
+>
+> [Applause]